A full 90 percent of the U.S. labor force worked on a farm in 1790.1

 Interested in joining the urban farming revolution?

 Using Tower Garden, forward-thinking farmers make a living while making a difference — without soil, without high overhead, and often without an ounce of previous agricultural experience.
+With the Tower Garden system, anyone can start a food production tower at home, or an urban farm.

 Want to help change the future of food?
 Send us a note if you have any questions on Tower Garden and we’ll get you some information.